noFrostoo/simpleApi/README.md

 ```
 'Authorization: Bearer -token- '
 ```
+When not authorize views return 401.

 #### [**New**](https://simpleapi-evox.herokuapp.com/docs#/default/new_message_new_post)

-View is used to add new messages.
+This view is used to add new messages.
 Body with content of the message is required.
 View requires authorization header.

 ```
 url: https://simpleapi-evox.herokuapp.com/new